ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-linear_regression.md

 ##      -3.896        1.193
 {% endhighlight %}

-So interestingly this shows us that the gradient decsent run for 1000 iterations has stopped short of finding the correct answer, and also took 7 times longer.
+So interestingly this shows us that the gradient decsent run for 1000 iterations has stopped short of finding the correct answer, and also took much longer.
 This may mean that $\alpha$ is too small, or that there were not enough iterations.
 The answer is close, but still not quite the same as the answer derived from the noraml equation:

 {% highlight r %}